gravitational/webapps/packages/teleterm/README.md

 ### Development

- Teleport Terminal consists of two main components: the `tsh` service that runs as a deamon and the main app.
+ Teleport Terminal consists of two main components: the `tsh` that runs in a deamon mode and the main app.

 #### How to build tsh